adharafardhin/rotation-1-group-3/linux_or_mac_env_setup.md

      conda install numpy scipy matplotlib
      ```

+**General notes:**
-Note: Miniconda comes with its own Python interpreter.
+- Miniconda comes with its own Python interpreter.
 When you install Miniconda, you're also installing a default version of Python, managed by Conda.
 This setup helps ensure that your Python environment is consistent with the packages and dependencies managed by Conda.
+- **Miniconda vs. Anaconda**: Miniconda provides a minimal base installation of Conda, allowing more granular control over package installations, which is preferred for ensuring a lightweight and clean environment.
+- **Using Different Python Versions**: You can specify a different version of Python if required by changing the version number in the `conda create` command.
+- **Command Line Tools**: Ensure that command line tools are available in your PATH to use Miniconda from your terminal.